 - Request

 This is the part of the model where we make a request for change.
-The request is what we want from the other that would enrich our life.
-So the last part of the example might be “John, I would really appreciate it if you would pick up your clothes and put them in the laundry.”
+The request is what we want from others that would enrich our lives.
+So the last part of the example might be, “John, I would really appreciate it if you would pick up your clothes and put them in the laundry.”

-The great thing about this model is you can also use it in reverse so that you can deepen your connection and empathy with your partner.
 Use the four components to sense what your partner might be observing, feeling and needing and then become aware of what might enrich their life with the fourth part, a request.
-In my experience, this is a wonderful way to deepen your relationship and to voice your feelings, needs and requests in a way that you can truly be heard.
+In my experience, this is a wonderful way to deepen your relationship and voice your feelings, needs and requests in a way that you can truly be heard.

 Are your needs being met in your relationship?